 Forget adulting, save it for later, and imagine.
 Irrationalise, think illogically.
 Could you pick up one of my flower wreaths?
 Nope.
 But you know what I’m trying to show when I photograph them don’t you?
 The act of illusion is a part of the success of creativity.
 Evoking emotion or simply leaving something up to the imagination should be a part of the final picture..

 How?
 That’s my favourite.
 Or what if?
 Why?
 Draw the observer in with what is left unspoken.

 make time to be creative

 I mean just for the sake of it creative.
 In whichever way you enjoy.
 It is so good for the soul to just make something out of nothing.
 Whether it be perfectly imperfect or a complete failure is irrelevant, find time to enjoy the process.

 By setting aside time to create just for the sake of it, you open up a creative process that will continue.
 You don’t always have to photograph it either.
 Just arrange your table as you eat your lunch.
 Or pick up some leaves and lay them out.
 Colour coordinate them.
 Lay them in a pattern.
 One of my favourite things to do when we go to the beach is to gather pebbles and arrange them.
 Forever inspired by the artist Andy Goldsworthy and his work in a book called ‘Parkland’ that I have had since I was a teenager.

 But it doesn’t have to be a permanent work of art, just enjoy the process and embrace the temporary.

-accept the less than perfect
+accept the imperfect

 There has to be a fair amount of less than perfect before you can ever get close to an idea being how you envisage.
 And that is OK, it’s a fundamental part of the learning process.
 I’d be much more sceptical of an idea that seems to be perfect from conception because that isn’t human.